Tempe judge arrested for allegedly stabbing wife multiple times

 According to police, Robinson's wife said she was very angry and started to damage items around their home.
 She said she flushed some of Robinson's "prized possessions" down the toilet.

+“When he gets home, that is when the alleged attack occurs,” Tyler said.

-She told police she attempted to kill herself in several different ways before lying down in bed.
+Robinson’s wife told police she attempted to kill herself in several different ways before lying down in bed.
+Court documents show she drank drain cleaner, household poison and used a garden hose to suck exhaust from her car into the cab.

-According to his wife, Robinson returned home and seeing the damage, enter the bedroom with a knife and attacked her.
+According to his wife, Robinson returned home and seeing the damage, entered the bedroom with a knife and attacked her.
 He stabbed her multiple times in the chest, back, arm and face.

 She said Robinson eventually stopped and apologized, but the two did not initially go to the hospital out of fear of getting Robinson in trouble, according to the police investigation.